 Q: Do I need to convert the logs to a specific format or schema?

 Yes, the logs must be in JSON format.
-We recommend to send them in ECS (Elastic Common Schema) format
+We recommend sending them in ECS (Elastic Common Schema) format.

 Q: Do I need to pay additional licensing fees to use security analytics?

 OpenSearch security analytics is available to you for no additional cost or licensing fees.
 You pay the same cost as you would to ingest other data into OpenSearch Service.

 Q: Which version of OpenSearch Service supports security analytics?

 Security analytics comes preinstalled with OpenSearch Service running OpenSearch version 2.5 or higher.